ten-protocol/go-ten/design/fast_finality.md

 Each attestation matches one of the sequencer's enclaves, and contains the hash of that enclave's key.
 Since the attestations are unique per machine, the enclaves cannot be impersonated.
 The foundation admin will then whitelist these attestations.
 If one of the sequencer's enclaves goes down irrecoverably, the old attestation can no longer be used (since it is tied to the machine).
-A replacement attestation can then be added and whitelisted to induct a new enclave into the sequencer's cluster, following the same process.
+A replacement attestation can then be added and whitelisted to induct a replacement enclave into the sequencer's cluster, following the same process.

 ### Node start-up